rox-architecture/RODEOS/assets/markdown/ROBOCEPTION_BOXPICK_MISTRAL_CHUNKED.md

 ---

 <chunk_context>The section on rectangle detection within the BoxPick module outlines the two types of object models supported: RECTANGLE and TEXTURED_BOX, with the latter requiring the +Match extension for detection.
 It details the optional parameters that can be provided, such as Load Carrier ID and Region of Interest, which enhance the detection process.
-The detection method involves segmenting point clouds and recognizing line segments in 2D images, ultimately extracting rectangles that match the identified clusters, which is crucial for applications in robotic pick-and-place tasks.
-This aligns with the document's focus on enhancing robotic perception and manipulation capabilities through advanced detection algorithms.</chunk_context>
+The detection methodology involves segmenting point clouds, recognizing line segments in 2D images, and extracting rectangles based on these segments, emphasizing the importance of precise dimension specifications to minimize misdetections.
+This aligns with the overall purpose of the document, which is to provide comprehensive operational guidelines for the rc_cube's robotic perception capabilities, particularly in pick-and-place applications.</chunk_context>
 <chunk>6.3.5.2 Erkennung von Rechtecken

 Es gibt zwei verschiedene Typen von Objektmodellen für die Erkennung von Rechtecken im BoxPick Modul.